mozhdehNouri/AndroidProgrammingTopicAndExplanation/compose/Understanding side effects.md

 ----
 Compose Internal Book:

+A side-effect in Compose is a change to the state of the app that happens outside the scope of a composable function.

 a side effect is anything that escapes the control and scope of a function.side effects make functions non-deterministic, and therefore they make it hard for developers to reason about code.

 As we have described already, the problem on doing it right in the Composable function body is that we don’t have any control on when this effect runs, so it’ll run on every composition / recomposition, and will never get disposed, opening the door to potential leaks.